cnuernber/cljs-lambda-gateway-example/README.md

-Here is a very basic but complete example of a working shadow-cljs-based application that works as a standalong server uberjar, standalone executable server, and a lambda proxy extension using AWS API Gateway.
+Here is a very basic but complete example of a working shadow-cljs-based application that works as a standalone server uberjar, standalone executable server, and a lambda proxy extension using AWS API Gateway.